Turkish high-speed YHT train

 Option 1, buy online from Turkish Railways

-You can buy tickets using the Turkish Railways (TCDD) website www.tcddtasimacilik.gov.tr, or rather it's booking page, ebilet.tcddtasimacilik.gov.tr.
+You can buy tickets at the Turkish Railways (TCDD) booking site, ebilet.tcddtasimacilik.gov.tr, see the advice on using it below.

 Option 2, buy tickets through a reliable agency

-If buying online proves difficult, you can buy Turkish train tickets in advance by emailing or calling one of these authorised travel agencies in Istanbul.
+If you find buying online difficult, you can buy Turkish train tickets in advance by emailing or calling one of these authorised travel agencies.
 If you're going to eastern Turkey, sleepers & couchettes on trains east of Ankara sell out almost as soon as booking opens, so I strongly recommend using one of these agencies as they know how it all works and give you the best chance of securing berths.

 Option 3, buy tickets at the station

 It's easy to buy tickets at the station when you get to Turkey.
-Most major stations have a computerised ticketing & reservation system, so can book any journey in Turkey.
-It's not usually difficult to get seats on the day of travel or a day or two before, but sleepers (and even couchettes) can get fully-booked weeks ahead, so pre-book those either online or through one of the agencies suggested below.
+Major stations have a computerised ticketing & reservation system and can book any journey in Turkey.
+It's not usually difficult to get seats on the day of travel or a day or two before, but sleepers (and even couchettes) often can get fully-booked weeks ahead, so pre-book those either online or through one of the agencies suggested above.
 Stations accept Turkish lira cash, and may now accept credit cards.
-Booking for Turkish domestic trains opens 30 days before departure for some trains, 15 days ahead for others.

 How to check train times & fares

-You can check train times & fares at the Turkish Railways (TCDD) website, www.tcddtasimacilik.gov.tr
+You can check train times & fares at the Turkish Railways (TCDD) booking site, ebilet.tcddtasimacilik.gov.tr.

-For written timetables for high-speed trains between Istanbul, Eskişehir, Konya, Ankara click YHT.
+For written timetables for high-speed trains between Istanbul, Eskişehir, Konya, Ankara click Trenler then YHT.

-For written timetables for classic long-distance trains such as Ankara-Izmir, Ankara-Kars, click Ana Hat.
+For written timetables for classic long-distance trains such as Ankara-Izmir, Ankara-Kars, click Trenler then Ana Hat.

-For written timetables for regional trains such as Izmir-Selcuk-Denizli or Adana-Mersin-Iskenderun, click Bölgesel.
+For written timetables for regional trains such as Izmir-Selcuk-Denizli or Adana-Mersin-Iskenderun, click Trenler then Bölgesel.

 There are no trains to Antalya, Marmaris, Bodrum, Alanya, nor to Göreme in Cappadocia, you'll need a combination of train+bus to reach these places as shown here.